본문 바로가기

 Premium Surcharge Applies Even If Spouse Cau

 Mr. A's child was diagnosed with developmental delay due to a brain disorder and received language and neurodevelopmental intervention therapy.
 During this process, the child was diagnosed with a permanent impairment related to speech function.
-Mr. A filed a claim for disability insurance benefits through a children's insurance policy, but the insurer refused payment.
-The insurer argued that since the child was able to pronounce some consonants among the four types of speech sounds-bilabial, alveolar, palatal, and laryngeal-it was difficult to consider the condition as a "permanent" impairment.
+Mr. A filed a claim for disability insurance benefits under a children's insurance policy, but the insurer refused to pay.
+The insurer argued that since the child could pronounce some consonants among the four types of speech sounds-bilabial, alveolar, palatal, and laryngeal-it was difficult to consider the impairment as "permanent."

-However, the Financial Supervisory Service determined that if even some consonants within a speech sound category cannot be pronounced, it should be considered that the entire speech sound cannot be pronounced.
-For example, if the child cannot pronounce 'm' and 'b' among the bilabial sounds 'm', 'b', and 'p', but can pronounce 'p', it should still be interpreted as an inability to pronounce bilabial sounds.
+However, the Financial Supervisory Service determined that if even some consonants within a speech sound category cannot be pronounced, it can be regarded as an inability to pronounce that speech sound.
+For example, if the child cannot pronounce 'm' and 'b' but can pronounce 'p' among the bilabial sounds, this should be interpreted as an inability to pronounce bilabial sounds.
 Taking into account the fact that Mr. A's child was diagnosed with a disability after a long period of treatment and the results of various tests, the Financial Supervisory Service concluded that a permanent impairment existed and ordered the insurer to pay the insurance benefits.

 A Twist While Claiming Insurance on Behalf of Father Who Suffered a Stroke...
 Unexpected Requirement The Financial Supervisory Service disclosed cases of complaints related to insurance claim payments, claims, and premium surcharges.
 Getty Images

-On January 14, the Financial Supervisory Service released major complaint cases and its decisions regarding insurance claim payments, claims, and premium surcharges that occurred in the third quarter of last year.
+On January 14, the Financial Supervisory Service released major cases and decisions related to insurance claim payments, claims, and premium surcharges that occurred in the third quarter of last year.

-Mr. B suffered a fall accident while using a golf practice facility inside an apartment complex and filed a claim for accident insurance benefits with the liability insurer.
+Mr. B suffered a fall accident while using a golf practice facility within an apartment complex and claimed accident insurance benefits from the liability insurer.
 The apartment residents' representative council, as the policyholder, had purchased facility owner and operator liability insurance and additionally subscribed to a special rider for on-premises medical expenses.
-This rider compensates for medical expenses within certain limits if a third party is injured in an accident on the premises, even if there is no defect in the facility.
-However, the insurer argued that since there was no defect in the facility during the accident, the residents' representative council had no liability, making it difficult to pay the insurance benefits.
-Mr. B then filed a dispute resolution request with the Financial Supervisory Service, claiming that the denial of insurance benefits was unfair, and the Financial Supervisory Service ruled in favor of Mr. B.
+This rider covers medical expenses within a set limit for third parties injured in accidents inside the facility, even if there is no defect in the facility itself.
+However, the insurer argued that since there was no defect in the facility during the accident, the residents' representative council had no liability, and thus the insurance payment could not be made.
+Mr. B filed a dispute with the Financial Supervisory Service, claiming the insurer's refusal was unfair, and the Financial Supervisory Service ruled in favor of Mr. B.

 A Twist While Claiming Insurance on Behalf of Father Who Suffered a Stroke...
 Unexpected Requirement

-Facility owner and operator liability insurance is designed to cover the liability that the insured is responsible for.
-If the insured has no legal liability, insurance benefits may not be paid to the victim.
-However, the on-premises medical expenses rider allows the victim to claim actual medical expenses from the insurer if an accident is confirmed to have occurred within the facility, even if the insured (the residents' representative council) does not have liability.
+Facility owner and operator liability insurance covers the liability borne by the insured.
+If the insured has no legal liability, compensation may not be paid to the victim.
+However, the on-premises medical expenses rider allows the victim to claim actual medical expenses from the insurer if an accident within the facility is confirmed, even if the insured (the residents' representative council) is not legally liable.

-Mr. C, when purchasing automobile insurance, added a limited driver rider that allowed his spouse to drive as well.
-This rider enables not only the car owner but also the spouse and family members to be covered as drivers.
-Mr. C's spouse caused an accident while driving Mr. C's car.
-Subsequently, Mr. C was notified by the insurer of a premium surcharge.
-Mr. C filed a dispute resolution request with the Financial Supervisory Service, arguing that it was unfair for the premium surcharge to be applied to him, the insured, rather than the spouse who actually caused the accident.
+Mr. C purchased automobile insurance and added a rider allowing his spouse to drive the vehicle.
+This rider allows not only the car owner but also the spouse and family members to drive the insured vehicle.
+While driving Mr. C's car, his spouse was involved in an accident.
+Afterwards, Mr. C was notified by the insurer of a premium surcharge.
+Mr. C filed a dispute with the Financial Supervisory Service, claiming it was unfair to apply the premium surcharge to himself, the insured, rather than to the spouse who actually caused the accident.

 The Financial Supervisory Service did not accept Mr. C's claim.
-Automobile insurance calculates discounts and surcharges based on the insured, not the actual driver involved in the accident.
-Therefore, the insurer's handling of the premium surcharge applied to Mr. C, the insured, even though his spouse caused the accident, was not considered unfair.
+Automobile insurance evaluates accidents and calculates premium discounts or surcharges based on the insured, not the actual driver.
+Therefore, the insurer's handling of the premium surcharge on Mr. C, the insured, even though the spouse caused the accident, was not considered unfair.

-Mr. D, whose father was both the insured and the insurance beneficiary, filed a claim for critical illness insurance benefits on behalf of his father, who had lost consciousness due to acute stroke.
-The insurer refused payment, stating that only the father, as the beneficiary, could file the claim, and no one else could do so on his behalf.
-Mr. D then filed a dispute resolution request with the Financial Supervisory Service.
+Mr. D, whose father was both the insured and the beneficiary of the insurance claim, filed a claim for diagnosis insurance benefits on behalf of his father, who had lost consciousness due to acute stroke.
+The insurer refused to pay, stating that only the father, as the beneficiary, could file the claim.
+Mr. D then filed a dispute with the Financial Supervisory Service.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.